 * Republished with permission from the Oxford Club Research Department

-Despite the gloom associated with a global recession, a widespread bear market and a largely unpredictable war, there exists an investment opportunity that's 100% immune to it all.
+Despite the economic uncertainty, there exists an investment opportunity that's 100% immune to it all.

 These securities feature unlimited upside potential, zero risk to principal and, best of all, guaranteed profit.
 In other words, they are the Holy Grail of investing…and they form the perfect centerpiece for our Oxford Fortress Portfolio.